zshipko/zenon-build/README.md

 - `files` - Source files for this target (supports globs like `*.c`, `**/*.c`)
 - `root` - Root directory for source files (defaults to `.`)
 - `depends-on` - List of targets that must build first
-- `linker` - Linker to use (auto-detected from target name if not specified)
+- `linker` - Linker to use (auto-detected from target name and source files if not specified)
 - `script` - Shell script to run instead of compiling
 - `after` - Shell script to run after building
 - `if` - Only build if this shell command succeeds